A categorification of acyclic principal coefficient cluster algebras: The acyclic case

 \section{The acyclic case}

-Let $(Q,W)$ be a quiver with potential such that $\jac{Q}{W}=A_{Q,W}/\Span{e}$ is finite-dimensional.
-By this assumption and \Cref{bi3cy}, all of the assumptions of \Cref{icytofrobcat} are satisfied for $A_{Q,W}$, except possibly Noetherianity.
-Our goal in this section is to show that if $Q$ is an acyclic quiver, then the algebra $A=A_Q=\frjac{\lift{Q}}{\lift{F}}{\lift{0}}$ is even finite-dimensional, so we may apply \Cref{icytofrobcat} to obtain a categorification of the polarised principal coefficient cluster algebra $\pprinclust{Q}$.
+Let $(Q,W)$ be a Jacobi-finite quiver with potential, so that the algebra $A_{Q,W}$ from Definition~\ref{d:bigQP} satisfies all of the assumptions of Corollary~\ref{c:frobcat-constr} except possibly Noetherianity.
+Our goal in this section is to show that if $Q$ is an acyclic quiver, then the algebra $A=A_Q=\frjac{\lift{Q}}{\lift{F}}{\lift{0}}$ is even finite-dimensional, so that this result does indeed apply.